Juan11211/blog/backend/notes.md

 In this code, the isEmail() function is used to check whether the email variable contains a valid email address.
 If the function returns true, the email address is considered valid; otherwise, it is considered invalid.

 The validator package is a popular choice for validating and sanitizing user input in Node.js applications, and it is widely used in many frameworks and libraries, including Express and Mongoose.

+//findOne() method in Mongoose no longer supports callbacks.
+Instead, it returns a Query object that can be chained with other methods.

+To fix the error, you can modify the findOne() method call in your code to use the exec() method to execute the query and handle the result with a callback function.